xperseguers/t3ext-extractor/Documentation/Index.rst

     :Description:
         This extension detects and extracts metadata and text (EXIF / IPTC / XMP / ...) from potentially thousand different file types (such as MS Word/Powerpoint/Excel documents and PDF) and bring them automatically and natively to TYPO3 when uploading assets.
+Can take advantage of Apache Tika and other external tools.

     :Keywords:
         Metadata, Content Analysis, Tika, FAL